Last Nite Chords | The Strokes Guitar Lesson

 Last Nite Chords: Guitar Stays, Bass Shifts – A Hit Writing Trick

-The C5 held by the guitar during the bridge is what transforms a simple IV – V progression (which sits at #2 on my Top 10 chord progression list) into something more interesting.
+The C5 held by the guitar during the bridge transforms a simple IV – V progression (which sits at #2 on my Top 10 chord progression list) into something more interesting.
 Without this, the bridge would be just another straightforward progression.

 Here’s how it looks: